develop2arman/rust-all-in-one/workspace/pointers/smartpointer/SMARTPOINTER.md

 > Cell<T>: This gives us internal mutability for types that implement the Copy trait.
 In other words, we gain the possibility to get multiple mutable references to something.

 > RefCell<T>: This gives us internal mutability for types, without requiring the Copy trait.
-It uses runtime locking for safety.
+It uses **runtime locking for safety**.
 Lets us have many immutable borrows or one mutable borrow at any point in time.Box<T> and RefCell<T> have single owners.
+For types that implement Copy, the get method retrieves the current interior value.
+For types that implement Default, the take method replaces the current interior value with Default::default() and returns the replaced value.For all types, the replace method replaces the current interior value and returns the replaced value and the **into_inner** method consumes the Cell<T> and returns the interior value.
+Additionally, the set method replaces the interior value, dropping the replaced value.

+> We say that Cell<T> and RefCell<T> provide ‘interior mutability’, in contrast with typical Rust types that exhibit **‘inherited mutability’ the pattern uses unsafe** code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.

 > Similar to Rc<T>, RefCell<T> is only for use in [[single_threaded]] scenarios.The Cell and RefCell types are not thread safe.
 This simply means that **Rust won't allow you to share these types in multiple threads**.